Internal

 Complaints Committee (ICC)

-under "The Sexual Harassment of Women at Workplace (Prevention,
+mandate laid down under "The Sexual Harassment of Women at Workplace

-Prohibition and Redressal) Act, 2013," the National Institute of
+(Prevention, Prohibition and Redressal) Act, 2013," the National Institute

-Pharmaceutical Education and Research (NIPER), Kolkata has duly constituted an
+of Pharmaceutical Education and Research (NIPER), Kolkata has duly constituted

-Internal Complaints Committee (ICC) to address complaints of sexual harassment
+an Internal Complaints Committee (ICC) to address complaints of sexual

-at the workplace and to ensure a safe, secure, and congenial environment for
+harassment at the workplace and to ensure a safe, secure, and congenial

 Vision